nicbou/timeline-old/schemas.md

 An audio or video call

 - `duration`: Call duration, in seconds
-- `caller_name`: Name of the person making the call
+- `caller1_name`: Name of the person making the call
-- `caller_id`: ID of the person making the call.
+- `caller1_id`: ID of the person making the call.
+In the case of a telephone call, the phone number.
+- `caller2_name`: Name of the person or group receiving the call
+- `caller2_id`: ID of the person or group receiving the call.
 In the case of a telephone call, the phone number.

 ### call.telegram